-4. If the entity has undertaken any specific initiatives or used innovative technology or solutions to improve resource
+4. If the entity has undertaken any specific initiatives or used innovative technology or solutions to improve resource efficiency, or reduce impact due to emissions/effluent discharge/waste generated, please provide details of the same as well as outcome of such initiatives, as per the following format:

-(Web-link, along with Outcome of the initiative e efficiency emissions, a r generation t the Solar successfully ember 2024. in renewable ard reducing ntional fossil long-term Additional Solar Generation units reflected in Renewable energy figures.
+Sr. No Initiative undertaken Details of the initiative (Web-link, if any, may be provided along with summary) Outcome of the initiative 1.
+7.227 MWp Solar Power Generation Plant Installed at Solar Park, Bikaner and Commissioned in September 2024.
+To enhance resource efficiency and reduce carbon emissions, a 7.227 MWp solar power generation plant was installed at the Solar Park in Bikaner and successfully commissioned in September 2024.
+This strategic investment in renewable energy is a major step toward reducing dependency on conventional fossil fuels and supporting long-term sustainability goals.
 Additional Solar Generation units reflected in Renewable energy figures.
+Additional Solar Generation units reflected in Renewable energy figures.
 Clean Energy Generation.
 Carbon Emission Reduction.
 Energy Cost Savings: Significantly reduces electricity costs by offsetting grid dependency.
-Sustainability Impact: Contributes to national renewable energy targets. undertaken archase and ee of cost to sand schools, guidance of This effort is nvironmental ncing green Increased Green Cover: Contributes significantly to local afforestation, reducing barren or degraded land.
+Sustainability Impact: Contributes to national renewable energy targets.
+2. Provided 5000 Sapling to Government departments for plantation purpose.
+An initiative has been undertaken by the industry to purchase and provide 5,000 saplings free of cost to government departments and schools, with the support and guidance of the Forest Department.
+This effort is aimed at promoting environmental sustainability and enhancing green cover in the region.
+Increased Green Cover: Contributes significantly to local afforestation, reducing barren or degraded land.
 Soil and Water Conservation: Roots bind the soil, preventing erosion.
-Carbon Sequestration. nd procures e distributed to schools, other public activities ne recipient educational innovative oil an advanced Resource Conservation: Reduced fresh oil consumption by 1,440 liters. machine.
-Waste Minimization: Prevented the generation and disposal of 1,440 liters of used oil.
+Carbon Sequestration.
+The industry sponsors and procures the saplings.
+Saplings are distributed via forest department to schools, government offices, and other public institutions.
+Plantation activities are carried out by the recipient departments and educational institutions.
+3. A total of 1,440 liters of used lubrication oil was successfully reclaimed, We have implemented an innovative oil recovery process using an advanced dehydration and filtration machine.
+Resource Conservation: Reduced fresh oil consumption by 1,440 liters.
+Waste Minimization: Prevented the purified, and reused. generation and disposal of 1,440 liters of used oil.
 Environmental Benefit: Lowered the risk of soil and water contamination from waste oil disposal.
 Cost Savings: Reduced procurement and disposal costs.